Statistical Thinking for Data Science and Analytics

 Exploratory Data Analysis (EDA)

-While descriptive and inferential statistics are important, they don’t provide a full picture of the data.
-EDA helps uncover patterns, correlations, and relationships that may be buried in the data.
-Visualization tools such as scatter plots, bar charts, and other graphical representations can help bring insights from the data that would otherwise remain hidden
+While descriptive and inferential statistics are valuable, they do not provide a complete picture of the data.
+EDA helps uncover patterns, correlations, and relationships that may be hidden within datasets.
+Visualization tools such as scatter plots, bar charts, and other graphical representations reveal insights that would otherwise remain hidden.

 Data Mining